Jearny58/Jearny58.github.io/_posts/2019-07-31-capstone-chronicles-july-31-2019.md

 To start with, there were a few initial aspects we needed to address, including:

 - _Data wrangling_: We needed to make sure the accompanyiny CSVs for the training and validation sets wouldn't hinder the learner.
 In our case, since this a deep learning computer vision task, the CSVs are not the primary data source however it is always best practice to ensure data is as clean as possible.
+- _Reproducibility_: This is a crucial aspect considering that we're going to be randomly sampling from the data.
+Why is this so important?
+Well, if we want to accurately compare the performance for two different model architectures, for example, we need to input the same data for both.
+If this is not done, comparing performance is null and void because you're comparing the models based on two different data sets!
 - _Sampling_: 224,000 images is a lot, and this presented the potential for long training times.
 We want to be able to iterate quickly and test new techniques without having to wait too long for training.
 - _Uncertainty_: There were uncertain labels in the training data set, which means the labeller couldn't confidently tell from the medical documentation where there was a certain pathology present or not.
 We need to determine a strategy to address these observations with the hope of maintaining as much information as possible.
-- _Reproducibility_: This is a crucial aspect considering that we're going to be randomly sampling from the data.
-Why is this so important?
-Well, if we want to accurately compare the performance for two different model architectures, for example, we need to input the same data for both.
-If this is not done, comparing performance is null and void because you're comparing the models based on two different data sets!
 - _Performance Metrics_: The team at Stanford utilized AUROC (Area Under the Receiver Operating Characteristics) which we'll definitely use.
 However, are there any other metrics we can use to help us get a better idea of the models performance?

 ### Cowboy Up! - Wrangling the CheXpert Data Set

-any changes we make to the model and this is not possible if we use different data! aspects we change a certain aspect, for example using a ResNet101 architecture versus a DenseNet121, and the
+This was arguably the toughest task of the entire project and most of the experimental Jupyter Notebooks were devoted to determining different strategies to get the data in a format suitable for training the deep learning model on.
+All this experimentation though paid off though and culminated in the creation of the [`sample.py`](https://github.com/Jearny58/Springboard-DS-Portfolio/blob/master/capstone_2/capstone/sample.py) Python script.

+By simply calling `from capstone import sample` we were able to access all the custom functions created to handle wrangling the CheXpert CSV data.
+However, there was a prerequisite step that we had to take before we could utilize all these handy functions and that was to set the `path` variable.